 To complain about a solicitor you must contact the senior partner of the firm that acted for you.
 Or you can contact the Scottish Legal Complaints Commission

 A complaint about a social worker is directed to the Director of Social Work of the appropriate Council.
 Contact information for councils is available from Cosla

-To make a complaint about a police officer you should contact the The Chief Constable of the police force
+To make a complaint about a police officer you should use the Police Scotland form

 Crown Office and Procurator Fiscal Service

 To make a complaint about this service or their staff call 0844 561 3000 from a landline or 01389 739 557 from a mobile telephone.
 You can complete the online form